 Activity Assurance Activity TSS The evaluator shall verify that the TSS describes what is comprised within a string-based detection signature.
-The evaluator shall verify that each packet payload string-based detection signature can be associated with a reactions specified in IPS_SBD_EXT.1.5.
+The evaluator shall verify that each packet payload string-based detection signature can be associated with a reaction specified in IPS_SBD_EXT.1.5.
 AGD The evaluator shall verify that the operational guidance provides instructions with how to configure rules using the packet payload string-based detection fields defined in IPS_SBD_EXT.1.2.
 The operational guidance shall provide configuration instructions, if needed, to detect payload across multiple packets.

-The evaluator shall verify that the operational guidance provides instructions with how to configure reactions specified in IPS_SBD_EXT.1.5 for each string-based detection signature.
+Activity Assurance Activity The evaluator shall verify that the operational guidance provides instructions with how to configure reactions specified in IPS_SBD_EXT.1.5 for each string-based detection signature.
 The evaluator shall verify that the operational guidance provides instructions with how rules are associated with distinct network interfaces that are capable of being associated with signatures.
-Test The evaluator shall perform the following tests: Test 1: The evaluator shall use the instructions in the operational guidance to test that packet payload string-based detection rules can be assigned to the reactions specified in

-Activity Assurance Activity Activity Assurance Activity IPS_SBD_EXT.1.5 using the attributes specified in IPS_SBD_EXT.1.2.
+Test The evaluator shall perform the following tests: Test 1: The evaluator shall use the instructions in the operational guidance to test that packet payload string-based detection rules can be assigned to the reactions specified in IPS_SBD_EXT.1.5. using the attributes specified in IPS_SBD_EXT.1.2.
 However it is not required (nor is it feasible) to test all possible strings of protocol data, the evaluator shall ensure that a selection of strings in the requirement is selected to be tested.
-At a minimum at least one string using each of the following attributes from IPS_SBD_EXT.1.2 should be tested for each protocol.
+At a minimum at least one string using each of the following attributes from IPS_SBD_EXT.1.2.
+Subult be tested for each protocol.
 The evaluator shall generate packets that match the string in the rule and observe the corresponding reaction is as configured.
 Test at least one string of characters for ICMPv4 data: beyond the first 4 bytes of the ICMP header.
 Test at least one string of characters for ICMPv6 data: beyond the first 4 bytes of the ICMP header.
-TCP data (characters beyond the 20 byte TCP header): i) Test at least one FTP (file transfer) command: help, noop, stat, syst, user, abort, acct, allo, appe, cdup, cwd, dele, list, mkd, mode, nlst, pass, pasv, port, pass, quit, rein, rest, retr, rmd, rnfr, rnto, site, smnt, stor, stou, stru, and type. ii) HTTP (web) commands and content: (1) Test both GET and POST commands (2) Test at least one administrator-defined strings to match URLs/URIs, and web page content. iii) Test at least one SMTP (email) state: start state, SMTP commands state, mail header state, mail body state, abort state. iv) Test at least one string in any additional attribute type defined within [selection: [assignment: other types of TCP payload inspection]; Test at least one string for each additional attribute type defined in [assignment: other types of packet payload inspection]] Test 2: The evaluator shall repeat one of the tests in Test 1 but generate multiple non-fragmented packets that contain the string in the rule defined.
-Test 3: Repeat the test assurance activity above to ensure that signature-based IPS policies can be defined for each distinct network interface type capable of applying signatures as supported by the TOE.
+Test at least one string of characters for ICMPv6 data: beyond the first 4 bytes of the ICMP header.
+Test at least one FTP (file transfer) command: help, noop, stat, syst, user, abort, acct, allo, appe, cdup, cwd, dele, list, mkd, mode, nlst, pass, pasv, port, pass, quit, rein, rest, retr, rmd, rnfr, rnto, site, smnt, stor, stou, stru, and type. ii) HTTP (web) commands and content: (1) Test at least one SMTP (email) state: start state, SMTP commands state, mail header state, mail body state, abort state. iv) Test at least one string in any additional attribute type defined within [selection: [assignment: other types of TCP payload inspection]; Test at least one string in any additional attribute type defined within [selection: [assignment: other types of TCP payload inspection]; other types of packet payload inspection]] Test 2: The evaluator shall repeat one of the tests in Test 1 but generate multiple non- fragmented packets that contain the string in the rule defined.
+Test 3: Repeat the test assurance activity above to ensure that signature-base policies can be defined for each distinct network interface type capable of app signatures as supported by the TOE.